Silhouette Mirage: Release

-Silhouette Mirage was released in Japan on the Sega Saturn on September 10, 1997 and published by ESP.
+Silhouette Mirage was released in Japan on the Sega Saturn on September 11, 1997, and published by ESP.
 Sega, which had published Treasure's previous Saturn game, Guardian Heroes, expressed a lack of interest in releasing the game in the West.

 The game was ported to the PlayStation as Silhouette Mirage: Reprogrammed Hope in Japan on July 23, 1998.
 Treasure handled the port completely in house with a small team, including the difficult adaption of the 2D view into the PlayStation format.
 For the PlayStation version, the soundtrack was trimmed with the training music being replaced and a few minor background elements were simplified or removed.
 The Reaper and Geluve bosses are exclusive to the PlayStation version.
 The game's story was also adjusted to accommodate these new characters, resulting in some more dialogue, a new battleground, and another ending.
 Several background and animations from the Saturn version were removed in the PlayStation version.
 This version was released as a PS one Classic on the Japanese PlayStation Network on August 25, 2010.

 American publisher Working Designs localized the PlayStation version for North America and made further alterations.
 They increased the gameplay difficulty, and added vibration support and memory card selection.
 Working Designs discovered that the game used virtual controllers to control enemy bosses, and took advantage of this to make Zohar a fully playable character during the credits.
 Cutscenes were enhanced to run at a slightly higher resolution.
-There are also secrets such as a debug mode, more options, and "Super Core Fighter 2", a two player mini-game battle between Shyna and Zohar.
+There are also secrets such as a debug mode, more options, and "Super Core Fighter 2", a two player mini-game battle between Shyna and Zohar which Kenneth Innes developed in a single night.
 Also, the Hare Wares sprites were censored/edited.
 His cigarette was replaced with a gloved hand, and the burning cross was replaced with a dragon.
 A preview video for Lunar 2: Eternal Blue, another game localized by Working Designs, was also added to the game.
 Some character and location names that reference the Bible were also changed.
+The North American release was originally slated for release in the third quarter of 1998.